 Fort Worth ISD hosts Choices Expo for families to learn more about specialized programs

-FORT WORTH – The Fort Worth Independent School District hosted the annual Choices Expo at the Wilkerson-Greines Activity Center on Saturday.

-The expo provided families with information about specialized academic programs for the 2025-2026 school year, aimed at meeting students' diverse needs and future goals.
+NORTH TEXAS – The Fort Worth Independent School District hosted the annual Choices Expo on Saturday at the Wilkerson-Greines Activity Center.
+Families learned about specialized academic programs for the 2025-26 school year to meet the needs of all students and their future goals.

-Hundreds of families attended the one-stop shop to learn about programs available for grades K through 12.
-From STEM to graphic arts to trade and IT careers, students could find information that fits their interests in Fort Worth USD's specialized programs.
+Hundreds of families attended the one-stop shop to learn about programs for grades K-12.
+From STEM to graphic arts to trade and IT careers, students could find information that fits their interests in specialized programs offered by Fort Worth ISD.

-Open houses for the programs will take place until the end of the year.
+Open houses for the programs will be held through the end of the year.

-Sixth-grader Laylah Harmon attended the expo with her mom, Karen Harmon, to learn more about the options for performing arts.
+Sixth grader Laylah Harmon attended the expo with her mom, Karen, to learn more about the options for performing arts.

 "I could know what I already can do, so I can work on that even more, be better at it, and have fun with it," Laylah Harmon said.